taroxd/RGSS-Taiko/README.md

 ## How To Play ##
 Put your tja and ogg file in the "Song" Folder.
 About tja file, see [taikojiro](http://www.nicovideo.jp/watch/sm5463901) for details.
 All the tja function is not supported currently.
+**Note that the tja file must be UTF-8 encoded.**

 Press UP and DOWN arrow keys to select a song.
 Press LEFT and RIGHT arrow keys to select a course.